Sonali Bendre: Further success, television and hiatus (2001–2012)

 Bendre marked her Marathi film debut with her first release of 2003, Anahat.
 Her portrayal of Queen Sheelavathi earned her the Star Screen Award for Best Actress – Marathi.
 Pankaj Upadhyaya opined, "Sonali Bendre has never looked so good, so sensual."
 She next appeared in Pyaar Kiya Nahin Jaatha opposite Diwakar Pundir.
 In the Telugu film Palanati Brahmanaidu opposite Nandamuri Balakrishna, she played Sivanageshwari, an obsessive lover.
 Rediff.coms Vijayalaxmi found Bendre to be "good as the villain".
 Following this, Bendre played a modern girl Pooja in Chori Chori opposite Ajay Devgn, a box office average.
 Sukanya Verma noted, "Bendre is required to look both beautiful and jealous and does it admirably."
 Later, she played Dr. Priya, a cardiologist in Kal Ho Naa Ho alongside Shah Rukh Khan and Sanjay Kapoor.
-It emerged as the year's highest grossing film.
+It emerged as the year's highest-grossing film.

 In her only release of 2004, Bendre played Dr. Sunitha in Shankar Dada M.B.B.S., a remake of Munna Bhai M.B.B.S., opposite Chiranjeevi.
 It became a major commercial successful.
 A reviewer of Idlebrain.com noted, "Sonali Bendre is totally cool.
 She is the perfect choice for this role and has acted with ease.".
-Following a appearance in the song "Cham Cham Karta Hai", in the Marathi film Aga Bai Arrecha!s, Bendre took a break from acting in films and shifted to television.
+Following an appearance in the song "Cham Cham Karta Hai", in the Marathi film Aga Bai Arrecha!s, Bendre took a break from acting in films and shifted to television.

 In 2007, Bendre starred in a theatre play called Aap Ki Soniya.
 In 2001, Bendre made her television debut as the host for the dance show Kya Masti Kya Dhoom....!.
 She went onto become a talent judge for Mr & Mrs Television (2008), the reality shows Indian Idol 4 (2008–2009), India's Got Talent (2009–2012), Hindustan Ke Hunarbaaz (2012).
 She also hosted the 50th Filmfare Awards with Saif Ali Khan and Farida Jalal on 26 February 2005.